Tora0615/Listen-And-Focus/README.md

   * playlist can be storage or just delete after listend.
   * maybe room id == user id is a good choice.
     * database is easy to design.
+* Use flutter to design
+  * hope can run at android, ios, macOS, windows, linux

+### Database easy design

+room id (user id)
+- playlist
+  - song a
+  - song b
+  - ...
+- now_playing

+### Some difficult part

+* how to make everyone listen at the same play time, even when they join in different time. (播放進度相同)
+* how to know someone is work hard or not.